Cuba challenges Latin America to make strides on health, education

 CELAC excludes the United States and Canada, both members of traditional forums such as the Organization of American States and the Summit of the Americas, groups that tend to be dominated by Washington.

-The speech by the leader of the only communist state in the hemisphere reminded neighbours of what Cuba considers two of its greatest achievements since its 1959 revolution, free health care and education.
+The speech by the leader of the only communist state in the hemisphere reminded neighbors of what Cuba considers two of its greatest achievements since its 1959 revolution, free health care and education.

 Cuba often cites health care and education as human rights, while critics of the country's government point to the island's one-party rule and restrictions on free speech.